August 29, 2019

 A few years ago, the MVP was all the rage.
 Put something out there… test… get people using the product… et cetera.
 MVP of course, stands for “Minimum Viable Product”, which basically means: "Let’s build something as quick as we can and get it out the door to test."

 While I agree with some of these “MVP-esque” ideas, I don’t think they resonate with every software business.
-And, I don’t think they resonate with Sagenine—a software product for lawn maintenance and landscape companies.
+And, I don’t think they resonate with MapBRB—a software product for lawn maintenance and landscape companies.

 Let me explain.